ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation: RELATED WORK

 \subsection{Vision-Language Models for Robotics}

 The rapid development of VLMs has further advanced the field of robotics, enabling intelligent agents to interpret natural language commands and reason about visual scenes in a generalizable, task-independent manner \cite{shao2025largevlmbasedvisionlanguageactionmodels}.
-A key advantage of these basic models is that they have been pre-trained on large-scale datasets and can usually be directly deployed in robot systems as high-level planners \cite{ahn2022icanisay,driess2023palmeembodiedmultimodallanguage,liang2023codepolicieslanguagemodel,vemprala2023chatgptroboticsdesignprinciples} or low-level controllers \cite{li2024visionlanguagefoundationmodelseffective,wang2025robobertendtoendmultimodalrobotic,brohan2023rt2visionlanguageactionmodelstransfer,kim2024openvlaopensourcevisionlanguageactionmodel} without having to learn from scratch, which significantly reduces training costs and improves generalization capabilities.
-In our work, we use VLMs beyond semantic reasoning—they are also used for geometric disambiguation to support zero-shot active pose estimation.
+A key advantage of these basic models is that they have been pre-trained on large-scale datasets and can usually be directly deployed in robot systems as high-level planners \cite{driess2023palmeembodiedmultimodallanguage,liang2023codepolicieslanguagemodel,vemprala2023chatgptroboticsdesignprinciples} or low-level controllers \cite{li2024visionlanguagefoundationmodelseffective,wang2025robobertendtoendmultimodalrobotic,kim2024openvlaopensourcevisionlanguageactionmodel} without having to learn from scratch, which significantly reduces training costs and improves generalization capabilities.
+In our work, we use a VLM not as a task planner, but as a \emph{geometric ambiguity assessor}: grounded by geometry-aware exemplars, it outputs an ambiguity probability for the current view and helps rank candidate viewpoints for zero-shot active disambiguation.